-Amir Pasic, new dean of the Indiana University Lilly Family School of Philanthropy, officially takes the helm of the school today.
+Amir Pasic, new dean of the Indiana University Lilly Family School of Philanthropy, has officially taken helm of the school.

 Pasic assumes the leadership of the world's first school devoted to the study and teaching of philanthropy.
 The Lilly Family School of Philanthropy’s academic degree programs, training and groundbreaking research equip philanthropy and nonprofit professionals, scholars, donors and volunteers to accomplish their important missions more knowledgeably and effectively.

 “It is a privilege to join the Lilly Family School of Philanthropy and to help lead its bright future,” Pasic said.
 “The school has a strong global reputation and proven track record as a research leader and educator of outstanding philanthropy leaders and practitioners.
 Its talented faculty and staff are at the vanguard of deepening knowledge and developing and sharing new understanding of philanthropy, and are dedicated to strengthening and serving the philanthropic sector with openness and generosity.”

 Pasic has served in a number of key leadership positions in philanthropy and higher education.
 Before embarking on his new role, he was vice president for international operations for the Council for Advancement and Support of Education (CASE), a global professional association serving educational institutions and their advancement professionals responsible for alumni relations, fundraising, communications, marketing and allied areas.
 He led the growth of its operations in Europe, the Asia-Pacific region, Latin American and Africa.
 Under his leadership, CASE's international annual revenue experienced double digit growth and its overseas memberships and conference attendance reached record levels.